xingyi-Starry/curator/README.md

 ```

 With the environment variables set, all your datasets will be streamed to the hosted viewer.
 You
-can navigate to the [Datasets](https://curator.bespokelabs.ai/home/datasets) page to see all
-the datasets associated with your account, and to the [Cost Report](https://curator.bespokelabs.ai/home/costs)
+can visit the [Datasets](https://curator.bespokelabs.ai/home/datasets) page to see datasets generated with your API keys or shared with you by others, and to the [Cost Report](https://curator.bespokelabs.ai/home/costs)
 to see the data generation costs for a given period.

 ## Environment Variables